Updated Feb 19, 2026

 By combining efficient network management with optimized database queries, you can create a much smoother experience for your users.

-No-code platforms make it relatively simple to manage network requests.
+Managing network requests is relatively simple.
 One easy step is setting a "Maximum number of items" in list configurations.
 For example, you can limit results to the latest 10 products or 20 comments.

 Scalability for Growing User Bases